 Nailgun Quick Start

 1. Make sure your classpath includes nailgun-server-0.9.1.jar and any class(es) you want Nailgun to run.
-All your classes need is a standard main() method.
+All your classes need is a standard main(String[]) method.
 You can also use the examples provided in the nailgun-examples-0.9.1.jar file.

-2. Launch the Nailgun server with "java com.martiansoftware.nailgun.NGServer".
-If you just want to run the examples, go into the nailgun-examples directory and type "mvn exec:java -Dexec.mainClass=com.martiansoftware.nailgun.NGServer".
+2. Launch the Nailgun server with java com.martiansoftware.nailgun.NGServer.
+If you just want to run the examples, go into the nailgun-examples directory and type mvn exec:java -Dexec.mainClass=com.martiansoftware.nailgun.NGServer.

-3. From another command line session, run your class from the nailgun client with "ng com.yourdomain.yourpackage.YourClass".
+3. From another command line session, run your class from the nailgun client with ng com.yourdomain.yourpackage.YourClass.
 If your class expects command line arguments, go ahead and include them after the classname.

 That's it.

 To shut down the server, use the ng client again.
-The command is "ng ng-stop".
+The command is ng ng-stop.
 Some statistics will be displayed when Nailgun shuts down.

 Aliases

-To see what aliases are currently defined, use "ng ng-alias" with no arguments.
+To see what aliases are currently defined, use ng ng-alias with no arguments.

 If you find that aliases still require too much typing, you can create a symbolic link for the ng client.
 The name you give the link will be interpreted as the command or classname.
 You can use either an alias or a fully qualified classname for your symlink.